Beeville, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 6.1 sqmi, all of it land.
+According to the United States Census Bureau, the city has an area of 6.1 sqmi, all land.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-The temperature is influenced by the warm waters of the nearby Gulf of Mexico.
-Prevailing southerly winds of 8 to 10 miles per hour (13 to 16 km/hr) come off the Gulf.
+Beeville's climate is characterized by hot, humid summers and generally mild to cool winters.
+The temperature is influenced by the warm waters of the Gulf of Mexico.
+Prevailing southerly winds of 8 to 10 miles per hour (13 to 16 km/h) come off the gulf.
 Annual rainfall is about 30 inches (76 cm), fairly evenly distributed throughout the year.
-According to the Köppen Climate Classification system, Beeville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Beeville has a humid subtropical climate, Cfa on climate maps.

 Demographics

 2020 census

-As of the 2020 United States census, there were 13,669 people, 4,890 households, and 3,164 families residing in the city.
+As of the 2020 United States census, 13,669 people, 4,890 households, and 3,164 families were residing in the city.

 Government and infrastructure

-The Beeville City Council consists of Mayor Brian Watson, Mayor Pro-Tempore Michael Willow Jr., Councilman Benny Puente, Councilman Alexis Bledsoe, and Councilman Darryl Martin.
+The Beeville City Council consists of Mayor Brian Watson, Mayor Pro-tempore Michael Willow Jr., Councilman Benny Puente, Councilman Alexis Bledsoe, and Councilman Darryl Martin.

 The city has nine parks scattered among the neighborhoods, with a swimming pool at Martin Luther King-City Pool Park.

 Prisons

-The Texas Department of Criminal Justice operates the Correctional Institutions Division Region IV Office on the grounds of the Chase Field Industrial Complex, the former Naval Air Station Chase Field, in Beeville.
+The Texas Department of Criminal Justice operates the Correctional Institutions Division Region IV Office on the grounds of the Chase Field Industrial Complex, the former Naval Air Station Chase Field, near Beeville.
 In addition, Garza East Unit and Garza West Unit transfer facilities are co-located on the grounds of the naval air station; and the McConnell Unit lies about 1 mi outside the city limits.
 The Beeville Distribution Center is on the grounds of the air station.

 Joseph T. Hallinan, the author of the 2001 book Going Up the River: Travels in a Prison Nation, described Beeville as a prison town.
-At the time Beeville was trying to attract more prison business since the employment is stable.
+At the time, Beeville was trying to attract more prison business since the employment is stable.
 Hallinan wrote that Beeville was attempting to be "a prison hub, becoming roughly what Pittsburgh is to steel or Detroit is to cars".

 Education

-Beeville is served by the Beeville Independent School District, which has approximately 3,500 students in six schools.
+Beeville is served by the Beeville Independent School District, which has about 3,500 students in six schools.

-A C Jones High School contains a turfed football stadium and a softball and baseball complex.
-Sports include: golf, basketball, baseball, softball, powerlifting, soccer, tennis, track, wrestling, and cheerleading.
+A. C. Jones High School contains a turfed football stadium and a softball and baseball complex.
+Sports include golf, basketball, baseball, softball, powerlifting, soccer, tennis, track, wrestling, and cheerleading.
 The teams are the Trojans and Lady Trojans, and their colors are orange and white.
-Other extra-curricular programs include the Dazzlers Dance Team, band, choir, and theater arts.
+Other extracurricular programs include the Dazzlers Dance Team, band, choir, and theater arts.

+All of Bee County is in the Bee County College District (doing business as Coastal Bend College), according to the Texas Education Code.
 The main campus of Coastal Bend College in Beeville opened in 1967 with 790 students.
 Today it has over 3,700 students, more than 1,200 of them full-time.
 Dormitories and apartments on campus provide affordable housing.
 The community college offers an associate degree in 26 different fields.
-(Other campuses are in Alice, Kingsville and Pleasanton.)
+Other campuses are in Alice, Kingsville, and Pleasanton.

 Library

-The Joe Barnhart Bee County Library is located in downtown Beeville, directly across the street from the Bee County Courthouse.
+The Joe Barnhart Bee County Library is in downtown Beeville, directly across the street from the Bee County Courthouse.